FirstLegoLeague/launcher/docs/userguide.md

 Before any scores have been entered, teams are ordered by team number. (currenly there is a bug on this).

-When there are only scores for a single round, they are shown in a `Score` column.
+When there are scores for a single round only, they are shown in a `Score` column.
+For example, during the Practice round and also during the 1st Ranking round, only one column is shown.

 When there are scores for multiple rounds, there will be a `High` column containing the team's best score, followed by a column for each round.